 - Book revenue recognition methods change, but tax revenue

-recognition methods don’t change.
+recognition methods can’t change.

 - Both book and tax revenue recognition methods change.